slgrobotics/q-scout/README.md

 # Robobloq Q-Scout Robot under QmindX ESP32

-This is a collection of my notes and useful info related to this robot
+This is a collection of my notes and useful info related to Q-Scout and its QmindX controller.

 Previous 2018 versions of the controller - **Qmind** and **Qmind Plus** - were based on **Atmega 328 / 2560** ("Arduino UNO / Mega")

 There are many sources of information for these boards, including schematics (see Links).

-Current 2023 version - **QmindX** - is based on ESP32, and information is scarce.
+Current 2021 version - **QmindX** - is based on ESP32, and information is scarce.

 "If you want to know more about the product, pls reach us at **hello@robobloq.com**"  (2020 Amazon)   ;-)